 Secrets to Getting into Your Dream College

-- Demonstrated interest.
-Colleges want to improve their yield, which is the percentage of admitted students who enroll.
+Demonstrated interest.
+Schools want to improve their yield, which is the percentage of admitted students who enroll.
 One way they do this is by looking at demonstrated interest.
-Obviously, students don’t apply for admission if they aren’t interested.
-But, additional indications of interest, such as visiting the campus, going on a campus tour and scheduling an optional interview, increase the likelihood that a student will enroll if admitted.
+Additional indications of interest, such as visiting the campus, going on a campus tour and scheduling an optional interview, increase the likelihood that a student will enroll if admitted.

-- Apply early.
+Apply early.
 Even if you don’t apply early action or early decision, submit your applications before deadlines.
 This helps you stand out from the crowd.
-Do not apply early decision, as it limits your options if the college’s financial aid offer is inadequate.
+Do not apply early decision, as it limits your options if the school's financial aid offer is inadequate.
 When applying early decision, apply early to a match school, not a reach school, to increase your chances of getting in early.
-If you get in early, it will eliminate a lot of stress and the need to apply to safety schools.

-- Pick three dream colleges.
-More than 94 percent of college freshmen are enrolled at one of their top three choices.
-So, if you pick three dream colleges instead of your one-and-only dream college, you will be more likely to get into at least one.
+Pick three dream schools.
+More than 94% of freshmen are enrolled at one of their top three choices.
+So, if you pick three dream schools instead of your one-and-only dream campus, you will be more likely to get into at least one.

-- Apply to your family’s alma mater(s).
-If your parents or grandparents attended a college, the legacy advantage can be the equivalent of getting an additional 50 points on the SAT.
+Apply to your family’s alma mater(s).
+If your parents or grandparents attended a school, the legacy advantage can be the equivalent of getting an additional 50 points on the SAT.

-- Google yourself.
-College admissions offices are increasingly checking out the social media presence of applicants to look for red flags and to learn more about them.
+Google yourself.
+Admissions offices are increasingly checking out the social media presence of applicants to look for red flags and to learn more about them.
 Clean up your Facebook and Twitter accounts, deleting inappropriate posts.
 Use a professional email address based on your name, not an offensive meme.

-- Don’t give up if you are waitlisted.
+Don’t give up if you are waitlisted.
 There’s still a chance you can be admitted off of the waitlist.
-Make sure the college knows that you are still very much interested in enrolling.
+Make sure the college or university knows that you are still very much interested in enrolling.
 Update them with significant new developments.